 .

 If you are looking for a place to have fun, get out of the city and into nature, then Bosque del Apache National Wildlife Refuge is perfect.
-It’s an oasis in the desert that offers many opportunities for wildlife viewing, hiking, and just relaxing.
+It’s an oasis in the New Mexico desert that offers many opportunities for wildlife viewing, hiking, and just relaxing.
 We hope this article has helped inform you about all things bosque!
 Have Fun!